Agent swarms: cooperation and coordination under stringent communications constraint: Multi-agent model

 \section{Multi-agent model}

-Consider a group (or swarm) of $N$ agents, that intend to cooperate and send messages about their activities to the others.
-Our model state contains three types of information, and is intended to mimic the behavior of a spatially distributed swarm of agents, but without requiring a detailed spatial model and all the additional complications that would entail.
+Our model state is intended to mimic the behavior of a spatially distributed swarm of agents, but without requiring a detailed spatial model and all the additional complications that would entail. {As such it contains only a minimal set of features, and is primarily intended to facilitate an initial understanding of how our novel scenario might be handled.} {The model contains four types of information, intended to represent as simply as possible the accuracy of an agents beliefs, the degradation of that accuracy as time passes, the environment's effect on signalling efficiency, and agent messaging choices.
+Thus:}